Angry Birds: Summer Madness: Production

 In October 2018, Rovio announced that a new, long-form Angry Birds television series was in production for a 2020 release.
-A few days later on the 16th of that month, British production & distirbution company Cake Entertainment (who distributed Rovio's previous TV series such as Angry Birds Toons), had joined the upcoming long-form Angry Birds television series with Cake Entertainment would produce & distribute the series internationally.
-One year later in June 2019 during Annecy Animation Festival, Rovio Entertainment and British production & distirbution company Cake Entertainment had revealed character art designs for the upcoming long-form Angry Birds animated series with Toronto-based animation studio Yowza!
-Animation joining the series as co-producer and would provide animation production series for the upcoming long-form Angry Birds series.
+A few days later, British production & distribution company Cake Entertainment (who distributed Rovio's previous TV series Angry Birds Toons), had joined to produce & distribute the series internationally.
+One year later, during the Annecy Animation Festival, Rovio Entertainment and Cake Entertainment revealed character art designs for the upcoming Angry Birds series, with Toronto-based animation studio Yowza!
+Animation joining to co-produce and provide animation production for the series.

-In early 2020, it was announced that the series, titled Angry Birds: Summer Madness, would premiere in 2021 on Netflix.
+In early 2020, it was announced that the animated series, now titled Angry Birds: Summer Madness, would premiere in 2021 on Netflix.
 It was eventually released in January 2022.
-The series consists of 32 11-minute episodes and four 22-minute specials.
+The series consists of thirty-two 11-minute episodes and four 22-minute specials.

-In February 2021, the upcoming long-form Angry Birds television series Angry Birds: Summer Madness transitioned to traditional animation with Kickstart Entertainment joining the upcoming long-form Angry Birds television series Angry Birds: Summer Madness as co-producer and would provide animation series for the upcoming series alongside Yowza!
+In February 2021, Angry Birds: Summer Madness transitioned to traditional animation with Kickstart Entertainment joining as a co-producer, alongside Yowza!
 Animation.